Fdrewnowski/data-structures/binary-heap/README.md

 Binary heap

-Here is the code with implementation of binary tree using C++.
+Here is the code with implementation of binary heap using C++.
 I made it to solve particular problem.

 PROBLEM